Banff Avenue Pedestrian Zone

 Changes in 2021

-It’s our belief is that 2021 will experience visitation volumes on par or higher than 2020.
+In 2021, Banff is expected to experience visitation volumes higher than in 2020.
 While it is unclear what the requirements for social distancing will be in the summer of 2021, it is believed that a pedestrian zone will be an attraction for visitors regardless of COVID.
 If these assumptions prove correct, it is fair to assume that pedestrian volumes in the downtown will be as high in 2021 as they were in 2020, if not higher.
 In response, we’re increasing the amount of space available for pedestrian movement by keeping both interior traffic lanes clear of commercial activity.

 Caribou Street for 2021